cambiegroup/flowchem/docs/examples/reaction_optimization.md

 ```

-With its two files, it's possible to carry out a series of experiments in order to optimize the conditions for the
+With these two files, it's possible to carry out a series of experiments in order to optimize the conditions for the
 production of a specific molecule.
-To see how this works in more detail, please go to
+The synthesis is described here
 [Continuous flow synthesis of the ionizable lipid ALC-0315](https://doi.org/10.1039/D3RE00630A).